-Life as a business owner isn’t easy but there are people out there ready to help.
-Accountants keeping you compliant is essential, but there’s so much more they can offer you.
+Life for (small) business owners isn’t easy but there are people out there ready to help.
+Accountants keeping you compliant is essential, but there’s so much more they can offer you, like business advisory services.
 Trained business advisors can hold your hand through the tough times, and aid you in navigating past trip hazards along your journey.
 Look out for these qualities when selecting your advisor and you can’t go wrong.

 Looking ahead at future projections will help you achieve your goals.
 When choosing your advisor to do your management accounting, make sure they are looking to the future every step of the way.
 Looking back is a traditional way of working, and while trends and patterns can be identified, you may risk missing out on future sales peaks.
 Make sure your financial reporting considers the future.

-Knowing how to dodge obstacles in business and how to make the most of your assets are two critical parts of being an advisor.
-A great advisor will ask you about both your professional and personal goals.
+Knowing how to dodge obstacles in business and how to make the most of your assets are two critical parts of good management accountants.
+A great advisor/ management accountant will ask you about both your professional and personal goals.
 Creating bespoke key performance indicators for your business based on both heightens your chances of succeeding in both areas.

-A great example of this in practice comes from UK firm The Peloton.
+A great example of this in practice comes from the United Kingdom (UK) firm The Peloton.
 Marketing Manager Anna Carthew told us their advisors make real relationships with clients and want to help people achieve their goals.
 She said,

 “We make the targets personal so the clients really get what they want to get out of it, so we might measure things like how much time they’re saving this week to spend with their kids.”

-The majority of entrepreneurs and business owners will have started their venture for both professional and personal success.
-Over time, focuses shift, so the ability to dictate targets which add to your end-goal is invaluable.
+The majority of entrepreneurs and business owners will have started their ventures for both professional and personal success.
+Over time, focuses shifts, so the ability to dictate targets that add to your end goal is invaluable.